practicalli/clojure/alternative-tools/clojure-tools/compare-with-leiningen.md

 {% content "bootextend" %}
 Write clojure to define scripts to run with boot projects.

+{% endtabs %}

 > #### Hint::Babashka for Clojure scripting
-> It seems Babaska is a more popular way of running scripts in Clojure, either for Clojure projects or more general tools.

-{% endtabs %}
+> [Babaska](https://book.babashka.org/) is an approach to writing bash-style scripts using the Clojure language.
+Babashka [bundles additional libraries](https://book.babashka.org/#libraries) to support common tasks